-Yaowarat, or Chinatown as most tourists would call it is a must-visit in Bangkok with its good vibe, especially at night between 6 p.m. and midnight when both locals and tourists can be seen everywhere along the Yaowarat Road munching one of the best street foods in the world (except Mondays as there are no stalls due to sidewalk cleaning).
+Yaowarat, or Chinatown as most tourists would call it is a must-visit in Bangkok.
+At night, this vibrant area gets packed with both locals and tourists who want to munch on one of the best street foods in the world (except Mondays as there are no stalls due to sidewalk cleaning).
 Located at Yaowarat Road in Samphanthawong District, this area has been a center of Chinese settlement since 1782 and is one of the largest Chinatowns in the world.

-T&K Seafood is famous as one of the best places to eat seafood, and I can see why; the food was fantastic and the atmosphere was awesome!
-It was packed when we got here, but we didn’t have to wait long for a table or our food.
+T&K Seafood is famous as one of the best places to eat seafood in Bangkok, and I can definitely see why; the food was fantastic and the atmosphere was awesome!
+It was packed when we got here, but we didn’t wait too long to get a table nor our food.

 Huge prawns perfectly cooked on a hot grill.